acquia/blt/readme/local-development.md

         variables_order = "EGPCS"

 1. Restart your terminal session after making the aforementioned changes.
+1. Optionally, run `blt doctor` to verify your configuration.

 ## Alternative local development environments

-For reasons, some teams may prefer to use a different development environment.
+Some teams may prefer to use a different development environment.
 Drupal VM offers a great deal of flexibility and a uniform configuration for everyone, but sometimes a tool like Acquia Dev Desktop, MAMP/XAMPP, or a different environment (e.g. a bespoke Docker-based dev environment) may be preferable.

 It is up to each team to choose how to handle local development, but some of the main things that help a project's velocity with regard to local development include: